kumarkunalbd/Git-Mobiliya/Readme.md

 - git remote add <remote> <url>: add a new <remote> at <url>
 - git remote -v: list remote repositories
 - git push -u <remote> <branch>: Push <branch. to <remote> repository and set a default upstream for <branch>
+- git fetch : Get changes from remote repository to local repository.

 ## what is a branch?
     A branch is ref(ence) to commit id. when HEAD point to a branch then we say that we are on that branch.